First-Time Home Buyer Calculator

 $167

-Withdraw up to $60,000 tax-free from your RRSP.
-Repay over 15 years starting 2 years after withdrawal.
+Withdraw up to $60,000 tax-free per person.
+Repay over 15 years starting the second year after withdrawal.

 Recommended